 However, growth companies like Netflix differ from time-tested dividend stocks like Coca-Cola and Johnson & Johnson, in that they still need to spend vast sums of capital on content to grow.
 This is a necessary expense if Netflix plans to not just maintain, but grow its subscriber base in the future.

 Netflix spent $13 billion on its own content last year, an increase of 33% from the previous year.
 The company has to compete with rivals like Amazon (AMZN), Hulu and, later this year, The Walt Disney Company (DIS), making it likely that spending rates will only rise from here.
 Because of this, Netflix may never pay a dividend to shareholders.

 Will Netflix Ever Pay A Dividend?

-Netflix has generated negative free cash flow in each of the past six years, with accelerating negative cash flow in that time.
-In 2013, the company recorded negative free cash flow of $16.3 million; in 2018, Netflix was free cash flow negative to the tune of $3 billion.
-Netflix expects to produce a free cash flow deficit of approximately $3.5 billion in 2019.
+Because of this, Netflix has failed to generate positive free cash flow growth.
+In fact, the company has been free cash flow negative for the last six years, with accelerating negative cash flow over this period of time.
+In 2013, Netflix has negative free cash flow of slightly more than $16 million.
+In 2018, Netflix had negative free cash flow of $3 billion.
+And negative free cash flow could reach as high as $3.5 billion in 2019.

 Using large amounts of capital also means that Netflix has to access debt markets in order to keep spending.
 This has impacted the company’s balance sheet, offering yet another obstacle to a future dividend payment.
 Netflix ended the third quarter of 2019 with $12.4 billion of long-term debt against just $4.4 billion of cash and equivalents.

 This increase in interest-bearing debt makes it that much more difficult for Netflix to offer shareholders a dividend.
 Based on all the above, a dividend may not be the right choice for Netflix given its spending and debt repayment remain much higher priorities for management.